 When using bicycle lanes in a network, right-turning vehicles must yield for straight-going bicycles.
 The intersection model supports these right-of-way rules and builds internal junctions where appropriate.

 Likewise, left-turning bicycles one a bicycle lane (on the right side of the road) must yield to straight-going vehicles.

-The trajectories of left-turning bicycles use a wide curve rather than going straight twice.
+By default, netconvert generates a wide curve rather than going straight twice as above.
 Currently, this can only be remedied by setting custom shapes for these internal lanes.
 To adjust the waiting position of the bicycle (the point where the first stage ends), connection attribute 'contPos' must be set.

 When routing bicycles in the simulation the option --device.rerouting.bike-speeds can be used to enable separate tracking of bicycle speeds.
 This ensure that routing for bicycles which can use a dedicated bicycle lane is not affected by jammed cars.